johnsyweb/johnsyweb.github.io/_posts/2015-03-01-my_year_of_running.markdown

 ## April

-Towards the end of the Couch to 5K still doing four-point-something kilometres in a session, never quite reaching the target.
-Rather than get frustrated by this, I just keep running past the end of the programme.
+Towards the end of the Couch to 5K I was still doing just four-point-something kilometres in a session, never quite reaching the target.
+Rather than get frustrated by this, I just kept running past the end of the programme.
 On 8 April I did an extra lap of the local high school grounds to clock up 5.18 km and felt pretty happy.
 I completed the distance twice more that week to prove it wasn't a fluke.
 The following week, I clocked up 6 km in about the same time I'd run my first 5 km.
 Not speedy, but getting faster!
 On Easter Monday I headed out for an early morning run before Kirsty and Eamonn were awake.
 I couldn't find my earphones and decided that rather than wake them up tearing the house apart to find the earphones, I'd try running without them.
 I'd heard that people run better without music.
 All I could hear as I ran along my usual route was the wheezing of an old bloke who'd overindulged over the long weekend.
 It was horrible and I vowed <a name="vow"></a>never to run without music again.

 For most of the Couch to 5K, Kirsty had been on at me to sign up for a run, the [Mother’s Day Classic](http://www.mothersdayclassic.com.au/).
 The MDC includes a